p-rm/hands-on-python/README.md

 hands-on-python
 ==========

-Just a few Tips and Tricks notes which I found useful to keep nearby..
+A few tips and tricks notes which I found useful to keep it..